vingerha/gtfs2/README.md

 ## Thank you
-@joostlek : massve thanks to help me through many aspects of getting to this inital level
+- @joostlek ... massive thanks to help me through many tech aspects of getting to the inital version
-@mxbssn for initiating, bringing ideas, helping with testing
+- @mxbssn for initiating, bringing ideas, helping with testing